 #1: The Mind-blowing Purchasing Power of WeChat Users

 Apart from the fact that WeChat has a gigantic user base, one will be astonished by the purchasing power all these users carry.

-WeChat has achieved a 93% user penetration rate in the first tier cities in China.
-And this figure could be very powerful as the majority of WeChat users are between 15 to 40 years old, which is those with the strongest purchasing power in the country.
+WeChat has achieved a 93% user penetration rate in first tier cities in China.
+This figure could be very powerful as the majority of WeChat users are between 15 to 40 years old, the group most well-known for having the strongest purchasing power in the country.

 But even with the richest population and biggest spenders all captured at the same time, how many of them are actually spending money through the app?
 In fact, 300 million users have bound their credit/bank cards to WeChat pay and 500 million transactions occur daily on the platform.